Karishim Swim Camp

 • Tuition is non-refundable after May 1.
 This includes: no refunds for illness, partial sessions/weeks attended, or change of plans.

 • JCC Newton Camps do not charge a fee to be on our waitlist.
-If a camper is waitlisted and a spot opens up, the next camper in line will automatically enrolled, with a deposit charged to the payment method on file and the family will receive notification.
+If a camper is waitlisted and a spot opens up, the next camper in line will be automatically enrolled, with a deposit charged to the payment method on file and the family will receive notification.

 • Families have one week to decline the spot for a refund of the associated deposit.